gprMax/gprMax/docs/source/examples_antennas.rst

     FDTD geometry mesh showing an antenna model similar to a MALA 1.2GHz antenna (skid removed for illustrative purposes).

-The antenna model is loaded from a Python module and inserted into the input file just like another geometry command.
+The antenna model is loaded from a Python module and the objects from the antenna model are added to the scene.
 The arguments for the ``antenna_like_MALA_1200`` function specify its (x, y, z) location as 0.132m, 0.095m, 0.100m using a 1mm spatial resolution.
 In this example the antenna is the only object in the model, i.e. the antenna is in free space.
-More information on using the built-in antenna models can be found in the ``toolboxes\GPRAntennaModels`` package.
+More information on using the built-in antenna models can be found in the ``toolboxes/GPRAntennaModels`` package.

 Results
 -------

 When the simulation is run two geometry files for the antenna are produced along with an output file which contains a single receiver (the antenna output).
-You can view the results (see :ref:`output` section and README.rst for the ``toolboxes\Plotting`` package) using the command:
+You can view the results (see :ref:`output` section and README.rst for the ``toolboxes/Plotting`` package) using the command:

 .. code-block:: none